DillonSteyl/SCIE1000/Week 6/multiple_outputs.md

     return(c, d)

 answer1, answer2 = my_function(2, 3)
-print("Answers: ", answer1, answer2)
+print("Answers: ", answer1, "and", answer2)

 ```

-The output of this program is "Answers: 5 6".
+The output of this program is "Answers: 5 and 6".

 For a multiple output function to work, the returned variables need to be separated by a comma.
 This means that when you call the function, you need two variables to assign the output to.
 These also need to be separated by a comma.